Overview

 Occupational Therapy at Brunel is one of the longest established, and most highly regarded programmes of its kind.
 Founded in 1934 as the original London School of Occupational Therapy, Brunel has been at the heart of the profession for over 90 years.

 Our four-year Occupational Therapy MSci is an integrated master’s degree, designed for students who want more than a standard undergraduate qualification.
-You’ll follow Brunel’s well-established occupational therapy undergraduate degree, before moving into an advanced fourth year that deepens your professional, research and leadership skills.
+You’ll follow Brunel’s well-established occupational therapy undergraduate degree for the first three years, before moving into an advanced fourth year that deepens your professional, research and leadership skills.
 You’ll graduate with the knowledge, confidence and capability expected of a modern occupational therapist - and the added value of a master’s-level qualification.

 From your first year, you’ll learn by doing.
 Based in the Mary Seacole Building, you’ll study and practise in realistic clinical settings, including purpose-built skills suites, rehabilitation and movement labs, anatomy facilities and high-spec simulation spaces.
 You’ll work with peers, staff and visiting service users, building confidence long before you graduate.